THE EMOTIONAL INTENSITY METER

 Screenshot 2021-09-03 at 5.32.01 PM.png

-Nobody learns when overwhelmed except how to be mean (fight), run away faster (flight), or detach and give the angry person whatever words they need to hear so they will stop being so intense (freeze--appease).
+Nobody learns when overwhelmed except how to be meaner (fight), run away faster (flight), or detach and give the angry person whatever words they need to hear so they will stop being so intense (freeze--appease—fawn).

-If you use our Emotionally Intensity Meter, you can see what happens to the brain and nervous system and therefore what a person is capable of at various levels of emotional arousal.
+Using our Emotional Intensity Meter lets you see what happens to the brain and nervous system and, therefore, what a person can do at various levels of emotional arousal.

-When a person is upset, making a very strong point over and over, or is listening and getting madder and madder, when their pulse hits around 90-100 beats per minute, they are flooded with intensity and changing the area of the brain that is function.
-They are now in a fight, flight or freeze mode and not open to reasoning or learning unless they calm down their pulse and emotionally become calmer.
+When a person is upset, making a solid point over and over, or listening and getting madder and madder, when their pulse hits around 90-100 beats per minute, they are flooded with intensity and change the area of the brain that is functioning.
+They are now in a fight, flight or freeze mode and not open to reasoning or learning unless they calm their pulse and become calmer emotionally.

 Screen Shot 2019-04-06 at 1.00.15 PM copy.png

-On The EIM-Emotional Intensity Meter, that would put that person in the "red."
-They are not available to speak, listen, learn, nor be reasonable.
-And, if the conversation continues, the research shows it will end badly in minutes and sometimes seconds.
-It takes at least 20 minutes, but can take hours and for some people a day or two, before they can calmly and therefore more reasonably reengage about the topic that triggered the overwhelm.
-The longer either or both people keep talking in the "red" the longer it takes for the nervous and brain to calm to "green" on the EIM, which means calm.
+On the EIM-Emotional Intensity Meter, that would place that person in the "red."
+They are unable to speak, listen, learn, or be reasonable.
+Research indicates that the conversation will end badly in minutes and sometimes seconds if it continues.
+It takes at least 20 minutes, but it can take hours, and for some people, a day or two before they can calmly and, therefore, more reasonably reengage regarding the topic that triggered the overwhelm.
+The longer either or both people keep talking in the "red," the longer it takes for the nervous system and brain to calm down to "green" on the EIM, which indicates calmness.

 Screen Shot 2019-04-06 at 1.00.15 PM copy 2.png